 Just as importantly, attorney-witness pairs should note the good stuff.
 Maybe the witness articulated something particularly well, or added a bit of character in the testimony.
 Consider incorporating the good stuff in future run-throughs.

 Finally, refer to the outline made in Step 2.
 Use it as a checklist to make sure the direct examination covered all of the evidence needed.
 If it doesn’t, do another run-through to try to address what was missed.
 Continue doing run-throughs until you do one that covers all of the evidence you need to.
 After each run-through, attorney-witness pairs should evaluate and discuss what went well and what didn’t.

 This may take a few run-throughs and that’s fine!
 It’s critical that each direct examination presents the testimony your team needs.
 Don’t move on to Step 5 until you’ve accomplished this goal.

 5. Objection-Proof Your Direct

-- Repeat for each question.
+- Repeat for each question and answer.

 6. Use Exhibits Properly and Effectively